UBCSailbot/docs/docs/reference/github/workflow/issues.md

 # Creating Issues

-GitHub issues lets us track our work on GitHub.
+GitHub issues lets us plan and track our work on GitHub.
 When you mention an issue in another issue or pull request, the issue's timeline reflects the cross-reference so that we can keep track of related work.

 ## Getting started with issue templates